BEagle1984/silverback/docs/concepts/broker/streaming.md

 # Streaming

-The <xref:Silverback.Messaging.Messages.IMessageStreamEnumerable`1> can be used to consume an endpoint in a streaming fashion and it is the only way to consume sequences (see for example [batch consuming](xref:inbound#batch-processing)).
+The <xref:Silverback.Messaging.Messages.IMessageStreamEnumerable`1> can be used to consume an endpoint in a streaming fashion and it is the only way to consume sequences (see for example [batch processing](xref:inbound#batch-processing)).
 This stream will be forwarded to the subscribed method as soon as the first message is consumed and it is then asynchronously pushed with the next messages.

 <xref:Silverback.Messaging.Messages.IMessageStreamEnumerable`1> implements both [IEnumerable<T>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) and [IAsyncEnumerable<T>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iasyncenumerable-1) and the subscriber method can either declare an <xref:Silverback.Messaging.Messages.IMessageStreamEnumerable`1>, an [IEnumerable<T>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1) or an [IAsyncEnumerable<T>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iasyncenumerable-1) as argument.